RedPitaya/RedPitaya/doc/developerGuide/software/clt.rst

-Performance of signal generator differs from one Red Pitaya model to another, for more information please refer to :ref:`red pitaya boards comparison <red-pitaya-boards-comparison>`
+Performance of signal generator differs from one Red Pitaya model to another, for more information please refer to :ref:`red pitaya boards comparison <rp-board-comp>`

 ==========================